 Shikoku Henro - Kinashi Station to Yasoba Station - Kagawa, Japan

-I felt much better today thanks to the cooler weather.
+Thanks to the cooler weather, I was feeling much better compared to yesterday.
 I started the day by taking a train from Takamatsu Station to Kinashi Station.
-I had a brief moment of panic when I heard a message on the train saying that some stations might not accept IC cards—and I had used mine to enter Takamatsu Station!
-Thankfully, I found a staff member who confirmed that Kinashi Station does accept IC cards.
+I had a brief moment of panic when I heard an announcement saying that some stations might not accept IC cards—and I had already used mine to enter Takamatsu Station!
+Thankfully, a staff member confirmed that Kinashi Station does accept IC cards.
 Phew.

-The route to the third temple, Tennoji, was the trickiest part.
-My GPS led me through what looked like a fruit farm, and the signs were unclear.
-The path seemed somewhat abandoned—there were signs of rockslides, scattered gear, and rough, overgrown trails.
-Walking through loose rocks and mud made it tough, but I eventually made it down safely.
+This last stretch was the most challenging.
+My GPS led me through what looked like a fruit farm, and the signage was sparse.
+The path was in rough shape—overgrown, with signs of recent rockslides and scattered debris.
+The loose rocks and mud made the descent tricky, but eventually, I reached the temple safely.

-At Tennoji Temple, I didn’t stay long—when I checked the train schedule, the next train was in 10 minutes (and the one after that wouldn’t be for another hour), so I quickly made my way to the station.
+At Tennoji Temple, I didn’t linger long—when I checked the train schedule, the next train was leaving in ten minutes, and the one after wouldn’t come for another hour.
+I hurried down to Yasoba Station and caught it just in time.

-#82 Negoroji Temple 根来寺 - Said to have been founded by Gyoki and later visited by Kukai, this temple sits atop Mount Negoro and enshrines the Eleven-faced Kannon.
-It’s known for its peaceful mountain setting and scenic ocean views.
+#82 Negoroji Temple 根来寺 - Said to have been founded by the monk Gyoki and later visited by Kobo Daishi (Kukai), Negoroji sits atop Mount Negoro overlooking the Seto Inland Sea.
+Dedicated to the Eleven-faced Kannon, it’s known for its tranquil atmosphere and panoramic views.
+The temple also preserves the local Ushioni legend, symbolizing the triumph of faith and courage over fear.

-#79 Tenno Temple 天皇寺 - Located near the ancient Sanuki provincial capital, this temple enshrines Emperor Sujin and was built to pray for peace and protection of the nation.
+#79 Tenno Temple 天皇寺 - Located near the ruins of the ancient Sanuki provincial capital, Tennoji enshrines Emperor Sujin and was built to pray for national peace and protection.
+Its long history ties it to early imperial devotion and the blending of Buddhist and native beliefs during Japan’s formative centuries.

-To see my progress on the full Shikoku Henro Pilgrimage, visit my Shikoku Henro Temples – List & Progress.
+To see my progress on the full Shikoku Henro Pilgrimage, visit my Shikoku Henro - Temple List & Progress.

 Getting There

-I started my day in Takamatsu, taking a short 7-minute train ride on the Yosan Line from Takamatsu Station to Kinashi Station.
+I started my day in Takamatsu, taking a short 7-minute ride on the JR Yosan Line from Takamatsu Station to Kinashi Station.
 If you’re coming from other major cities or transport hubs, you may need to transfer trains along the way.
-Alternatively, you can reach Kinashi by taxi or car, though taxis can be quite expensive compared to the train.
+Alternatively, you can reach Kinashi by taxi or car, though taxis tend to be much more expensive than the train.

-Note that IC cards aren’t accepted at all stations on this line, so if you’re unsure, it’s best to ask the train staff before tapping in to avoid any issues.
+Note that IC cards aren’t accepted at all stations on this line, so if you’re unsure, it’s best to confirm with station staff before tapping in to avoid issues.

 Route Overview